Asticou Hotel: History

 The original building was destroyed by a fire 16 years after opening.
 It was rebuilt by A.C. and his son, George (1873–1922).
 Another of A.C.'s sons, Frederick Lincoln Savage (1861–1924), was the architect.
 It reopened in 1901.
 The inn was spared during the great fires of 1947.

 The combined Savage families took active parts in the day-to-day management of the business, with the women establishing the inn's reputation for hearty New England food and the children picking berries that contributed to desserts and pies.

 George Savage died in 1922, aged about 48.
 His 19-year-old son, Charles Kenneth Savage (1903–1979), was brought back from his boarding school in Boston, Massachusetts, to help his mother, Mabelle (1877–1965), maintain the inn's tradition.

 When Charles married, his wife, Katharine Larcher Savage (1905–2001), became the manager of the inn's kitchen, and her pastries, breads, ice creams and desserts proved very popular.
 Charles and Katharine ran the inn until 1964.
-They had a daughter and a son.
+They had a daughter, Mary Ann Savage Habib, and a son, C. Kenneth Savage Jr.

 In 1956, Savage created the Asticou Azalea Garden across the street from the inn.

 Some members of the Savage family were initially interred in a family cemetery around where the cottages Blue Spruce and Bird Bank stand today.
 They were moved to Forest Hill Cemetery, on the other side of the azalea garden, which was created by A.C.
 Savage in 1904.
 Frederick Savage, meanwhile, is buried in Ledgelawn Cemetery on Cromwell Harbor Road, along with his wife of 23 years, Alice (1879–1961), who survived him by 37 years.

 In 1965, when Mabelle Savage died, ownership of the inn passed from the Savage family to the Asti-Kim Corporation, a group of local businesspeople and summer residents.